Why Your Organisation Can’t Decide

 2. The Description Never Arrived

 Suppose the decision is genuinely open.
-It still has to be decided about something, and that something reaches the room as a description; a report, a deck, a summary, a model.
+It still has to be decided about something, and that something reaches the decision-maker as a description; a report, a deck, a summary, a model.
 Ohno’s discipline of seeing exists because that description is never the reality.
-It is an account, smoothed at every level it climbed, and the decision taken on top of it inherits every omission without knowing it.
+The description is an account, smoothed at every level it climbed, and the decision taken on top of it inherits every omission blind.

-The second reason an organisation cannot decide is that the thing it is deciding about never actually arrived in the room.
+The second reason an organisation cannot decide is that the thing it is deciding about was never actually described.
 A polished description of a misunderstood situation is worse than an honest gap, because the gap at least invites a question.

 3. The Structure Already Chose

 Even a genuinely open decision, precisely described, is decided inside a structure, and the structure has been quietly voting the whole time.
 Conway’s law, generalised past software, is blunt: an organisation can only produce the decisions its communication structure permits.
 A structure built around three divisions produces three-division decisions.
 A structure with no forum where two functions meet cannot produce a decision that requires those functions to agree.
-The deliberation in the room is real, but its range was fixed before anyone entered.
+The deliberation is real.
+Its range was fixed before anyone entered.

-This is the mechanism behind a familiar and demoralising experience: the obviously correct decision that the organisation simply cannot reach.
-It is not that people are too stupid or too timid to reach it.
-It is that the decision requires a conversation the structure does not hold, an agreement between parties the structure keeps apart, an owner the structure never appointed.
+Here is the mechanism behind a familiar and demoralising experience: the obviously correct decision the organisation simply cannot reach.
+People are not too stupid or too timid to reach it.
+The decision requires a conversation the structure does not hold, an agreement between parties the structure keeps apart, an owner the structure never appointed.
 Beer’s POSIWID is the diagnostic that makes this visible without mercy: the purpose of a system is what it does.
-If the decision process reliably produces delay, or the diffusion of accountability until no one owns the outcome, or the protection of the largest existing budget, then those are its purpose, whatever the stated aim.
+If your decision process reliably produces delay, or diffuses accountability until nobody owns the outcome, or protects the largest existing budget, then those are its purpose, whatever the stated aim.
 Ackoff supplies the escape and also the catch.
 The recurring problem usually lives in the system, not in the decision, and the real move is to redesign the system; but most organisations cannot redesign at will, and so they patch the same problem the same way, and call the patching a decision.

-The third reason an organisation cannot decide is that the structure has already narrowed the decision to the options it was built to produce, and the room mistakes that narrowing for the field of choice.
+The third reason an organisation cannot decide is that the structure has already narrowed the decision to the options it was built to produce, and the people deciding mistake that narrowing for the field of choice.

 4. Why the Three Compound